 American Journal of Physiology - Regulatory Integrative and Comparative Physiology

 Ivanov, Andrei I.; Pero, Ralph S.; Scheck, Adrienne C.; and Romanovsky, Andrej A., "Prostaglandin E2-Synthesizing Enzymes In Fever: Differential Transcriptional Regulation" (2002).
-Neurobiology.
+Translational Neuroscience.
 364.